wp-plugins/child-theme-configurator/readme.txt

 7. Files tab

 == Changelog ==
+= 1.7.9.1 =
+* Fix: regression bug in 1.7.9 causing new property menu to fail

 = 1.7.9 =
 * Fix: use nonce when retrieving front-end html to parse default additional stylesheets
 * Refactored classes to make Child Theme Configurator more lightweight on front end